TapwaveZodiac/novelaiUKB/docs/End-of-Input-Tips.md

     **notes outside of the main text**.
 Extensively detailed in [The Rabbit Hole](https://tapwavezodiac.github.io/novelaiUKB/The-Rabbit-Hole.html#stage-directions).
-    -   Keep in mind that you need to put **spaces after opening brackets and before closing brackets for them to work properly.** Their uses outside of Author/Title/Tags/Genre are:
+    -   Keep in mind that you need to put **spaces after opening brackets and before closing brackets for them to work properly.**
-    -   They may also be used to influence the direction of the story or give details, think stage directions, though this is not the intended usage.
+    -   If you want to give instructions to the AI, use a curly brace instead.

 -   **Less Than and More Than** < > are used in the finetune to *encase telepathic communication, or thoughts.*